Victor Kristiansen: Club career

+Copenhagen

 A youth academy graduate of Copenhagen, Kristiansen made his senior team debut on 4 November 2020 in a 2–1 cup win against Avarta.
 He made his professional debut on 29 November 2020 in a 3–1 league win against SønderjyskE.

 On 20 December 2020, four days after turning 18, Kristiansen signed a contract extension with Copenhagen which would run until December 2023.

+Leicester City

 On 20 January 2023, Kristiansen signed for Leicester City for a record-breaking fee of £17 million, making him the most expensive Danish Superliga player ever.
-He made his debut for Leicester as a substitution against Walsall in the FA Cup.
+On 28 January 2023, he made his debut for Leicester as a substitute in a 1–0 away win against Walsall in the FA Cup fourth round.

+Loan to Bologna

+On 30 August 2023, Kristiansen was sent on a season-long loan to Serie A club Bologna.
+He made his debut for the club on 2 September, starting in a 2–1 league victory against Cagliari.
+He immediately proved decisive, providing an assist for Joshua Zirkzee's 1–1 equaliser in the 59th minute.
+Later, his cross hit an opposing defender's arm in the penalty area, but his teammate Riccardo Orsolini missed the attempt from 12 yards.
+However, Kristiansen's shot on target in the 89th minute resulted in a blunder by goalkeeper Boris Radunović, and Giovanni Fabbian scored from the rebound.

+Return to Leicester City

+Bologna did not activate the buy option in Kristiansen's loan, so for the 2024–25 season, he returned to Leicester City.
+On 3 December, he assisted Patson Daka's goal in the 3–1 win over West Ham.

 International career

-Kristiansen is a current Danish youth international.
+Kristiansen represented Denmark at various youth levels, up to and including Under 21.
+After being named in previous squads, Kristiansen finally made his debut for the senior Danish side when he came on as a second half substitute away to Slovenia in a UEFA Euro 2024 qualifier.